IBM/cloud-native-starter/workshop/02-Container.md

 To ensure that distributed tracing it supported [zipkintracer](https://github.com/openzipkin/zipkin-ruby) is copied onto the image.

-### Dockerfile for the container
+### Dockerfile to create the container

+Now we take a look info the [Dockerfile](../articles-java-jee/Dockerfile.nojava) to create the articles service.
+The inside the Dockerfile we use multiple stages to build the container image.
-This is the used [Dockerfile](../articles-java-jee/Dockerfile.nojava) which uses multiple stages so that the image can be built on environments that don't have Java and Maven (or wrong versions) installed.
+The reason for the two stages is to be independed on local environment settings, when we create the container.
+With this concept we don't have to ensure that Java and Maven (or wrong versions) installed.

-First maven 3.5 will be installed in the container from the [dockerhub](https://hub.docker.com/_/maven/).
+First we install maven 3.5 from the [dockerhub](https://hub.docker.com/_/maven/).

 ```
 FROM maven:3.5-jdk-8 as BUILD